 I worked at a coffee shop that is only drive thru, there is another coffee shop that offers a place to sit down and wifi so I will go there to do my homework.
 Recently the competing coffee shop that offers the wifi took a picture of me and posted it to their social media which resulted in my firing.

 I was asked to replace a shower head, oral contract.
 I was to receive nothing for my service.
 I met with him to pick up the key to the house & he left me a small bag of stuff that might help do the task.
-Something came up, and I couldn't make it, I still have the stuff he gave me, unused.
-Now he's...
+Something came up, and I couldn't make it, I still have the stuff he gave me, unused....
 Read more »

 The answer to this question depends on the type of business.
 For instance, various financial companies are obligated to keep all emails.
 Also, if litigation is "anticipated," then there is a duty to preserve evidence.
 Some companies should always been anticipating litigation.